 - 2.96 – Issue; burden of proof; and

 Essentially, the USPTO will remove all standard procedural rules and regulations concerning trademark interference.
 The USPTO will not consider trademark interference a standard option for challenging trademark registration.
 Despite the removal of the provisions listed above, the USPTO underlines that trademark interference proceedings can still occur when necessary.
 Under 37 CFR 2.146, the Director can consider petitions for trademark interference under extraordinary circumstances.

 Do You Need Legal Counsel from a Proficient Trademark Lawyer?

 The Rapacke Law Group has time-tested proficiency in the field of trademark law.
-If you need legal counsel concerning trademark interference or related trademark matters, please do not hesitate to reach out to us for assistance.
+If you need legal counsel concerning trademark interference, international trademarks, or related trademark matters, please do not hesitate to reach out to us for assistance.
 Contact us today for a free initial consultation.